xatusbetazx17/rustpy-arch/README.md

 # WARNING: This will wipe/reconfigure your target root device (/dev/sda2
 # by default), so only run on a test/new system.
 #
-# USAGE:
+# USAGE (once booted into an Arch live environment):
+#   1. Download the official Arch Linux ISO and write it to a USB stick:
+#        • Using balenaEtcher (GUI) or dd (CLI):
+#            # dd if=/path/to/archlinux.iso of=/dev/sdX bs=4M status=progress oflag=sync
+#        • (Replace /dev/sdX with your USB device; be careful not to overwrite other disks.)
-#   1. Boot Arch ISO, set up basic internet if needed, mount your target
+#   2. Boot from that USB on your target machine.
-#      root (e.g. /dev/sda2) and arch-chroot into it:
+#   3. From the Arch live prompt:
+#        # loadkeys us      # (if needed to set your keyboard layout)
+#        # timedatectl set-ntp true
+#        # iwctl             # (if you need to connect to Wi-Fi; then “exit”)
+#   4. Prepare partitions:
+#        # fdisk /dev/sda    # or use cfdisk, parted, etc.
+#        • Create an EFI partition (~300 MiB, FAT32)—e.g., /dev/sda1
+#        • Create a root partition—e.g., /dev/sda2 (will be formatted as Btrfs)
+#        • (Optional) Create swap if desired—e.g., /dev/sda3
+#   5. Mount partitions:
 #        # mount /dev/sda2 /mnt
+#        # mkdir -p /mnt/boot/efi
+#        # mount /dev/sda1 /mnt/boot/efi
+#        # mkswap /dev/sda3 && swapon /dev/sda3   # (if you made swap)
+#   6. Arch‐chroot into /mnt:
+#        # pacstrap /mnt base   # (or skip if you prefer to just chroot and let the script install)
 #        # arch-chroot /mnt /bin/bash
-#   2. Copy this script into /mnt/root, chmod +x it, then inside chroot run:
+#   7. Copy this script into the chroot:
+#        # cp /path/to/rustpy-arch-all-in-one.sh /root/
+#        # chmod +x /root/rustpy-arch-all-in-one.sh
+#   8. Run the script:
 #        # /root/rustpy-arch-all-in-one.sh
-#   3. When it finishes, exit chroot, unmount, reboot.
-Select “RustPy-Arch”
+#   9. When it finishes, exit chroot and reboot:
+#        # exit
+#        # umount -R /mnt
+#        # reboot
-#      in GRUB.
-The custom init will launch the graphical installer.
+#   10. In GRUB, select “RustPy-Arch.”
+The Rust-based init will launch the
+#       graphical installer automatically—follow its steps to complete setup.
 #
 set -euo pipefail